-- Hospital managers, healthcare system providers, medical technologies and digital companies seeking solutions in European, national and regional healthcare services, to address capacity and efficiency hurdles in hospitals in the fields of orthopaedics and cardiology; - HCPs establishing ASCs in Orthopaedics and Cardiology to further provide and advance healthcare services and efficiency; - Patient groups working towards patient access to more convenient location, shorter waiting times and easier scheduling relative to hospital inpatient and outpatient procedures improving their experience, satisfaction and outcomes from pre procedure to recovery at home; - HCPs and researchers working on incorporating advanced medical technology in and out of hospital settings for improved patient outcomes and healthcare efficiency; - Reimbursement bodies as well as HTA providing guidelines and innovative payment schemes.
+- hospital managers, healthcare system providers, medical technologies and digital companies seeking solutions in European, national and regional healthcare services, to address capacity and efficiency hurdles in hospitals in the fields of orthopaedics and cardiology; - HCPs establishing ASCs in orthopaedics and cardiology to further provide and advance healthcare services and efficiency; - patient groups and carer associations working towards patient access to more convenient locations, shorter waiting times and easier scheduling (relative to hospital inpatient and outpatient procedures).
+This will improve patient experience, satisfaction and outcomes from pre-procedure to recovery at home; - HCPs and researchers working on incorporating advanced medical technology in and out of hospital settings for improved patient outcomes and healthcare efficiency; - reimbursement bodies as well as HTA bodies providing guidelines and innovative payment schemes.